corcor27/Data_preprossesing_and_GLM/_episodes/04-GLM.md

 ---
-title: "Generalised linear models (GLM)"
+title: "Linear models (LM)"
 teaching: 20
 exercises: 0
 questions:
-- "What are GLMs?"
+- "What are LMs?"
 - "How do we assess such methods?"
 - "what statistical tests can we use"
 objectives:
-- "Learn how to use GLMs."
+- "Learn how to use LMs."
 - "Learn how to asses the quality of the fit of our model."
-- "Learn what statistical test are relevant to GLM and how to apply them."
+- "Learn what statistical test are relevant to LM and how to apply them."
 keypoints:
-- "We can model linear data using GLM models."
+- "We can model linear data using LM models."
 - "We learned how to assess the quality of fit of our model to the data."
-- "We learned to apply ANOVA to GLM and can interpret the results"
+- "We learned to apply ANOVA to LM and can interpret the results"
 ---

 # What are Linear models